beaubreedlove/FantasyFootball/rules.md

     1. A manager may initiate a veto by indicating to the league that he or she wishes to do so through any of the following means:
         1. Posting a new thread in the league message board stating the intent to veto.
         1. Using the trade veto button provided by Yahoo!
 Sports.
-        1. Contacting the commissioner digitally, verbally, or in writing and stating the manager's intention to veto and receiving an acknowledgement of such intention.
+        1. Contacting the commissioner and stating the manager's intention to veto and receiving an acknowledgement of such intention.
+            1. Commissioner gives no guarentee that he will respond promptly.
+For this reason, it's recommended that managers use the message board if they'd like a fast decision.
     1. Whenever a veto is initiated, the commissioner will clearly explain the situation publically to the league and outline the procedure for resolving it.
     1. When a veto is initiated, each manager in the league will have whichever is later of 24 hours after the time the veto is initiated or 48 hours after the time the vetoed action occurred to perform a majority league vote to determine the outcome of the veto.
     1. If a veto vote passes, the commissioner will do his best to reverse the actions that have been done as a result of the veto.